NVIDIA/TensorRT-Model-Optimizer/llm_ptq/README.md

 ### TensorRT-LLM Engine Validation

-The [`summarize.py`](summarize/summarize.py) script can be used to test the accuracy and latency on [cnn_dailymail](https://huggingface.co/datasets/cnn_dailymail) dataset.
-For each summary, the script can compute the [ROUGE](<https://en.wikipedia.org/wiki/ROUGE_(metric)>) scores.
-The `ROUGE-1` score is used for implementation validation.

-When the script finishes, it will report the latency and the ROUGE score.

-The TensorRT-LLM engine and Hugging Face model evaluations are reported in separate stages.

-> *By default, the evaluation only runs on 20 data samples.
-For accurate accuracy evaluation, it is recommended to use higher data sample counts, e.g. 2000 and above.
-Please modify the script and increase max_ite accordingly to customize the evaluation sample count.*

-The [`benchmark.py`](benchmarks/benchmark.py) script is used as a fast performance benchmark with faked inputs that match the max batch size and input length of the built engines.
-This benchmark runs with the TensorRT-LLM python runtime and reports the metrics like tokens per second and the peak memory.

-> *This benchmark runs static batching and only supports multi-TP inference.
-For more advanced performance benchmarking, please check with the [TensorRT-LLM repo](https://github.com/NVIDIA/TensorRT-LLM/tree/main/benchmarks) directly.*
+A list of accuracy validation benchmarks are provided in the [llm_eval](../llm_eval/README.md) directory.
+Right now MMLU, HumanEval and MTbench are supported in this example by specifying the `--tasks` flag running the scripts mentioned above.
+For MTBench, the task only runs the answer generation stage.
+Please follow [fastchat](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge) to get the evaluation judge score.

+The [`benchmark_suite.py`](benchmarks/benchmark_suite.py) script is used as a fast performance benchmark.
+For details, please refer to the [TensorRT-LLM documentation](https://github.com/NVIDIA/TensorRT-LLM/blob/main/benchmarks/Suite.md)

-This example also covers the MMLU and the human eval accuracy benchmarks, whose details can be found [here](../llm_eval/README.md).
+This example also covers the [lm_evaluation_harness](https://github.com/EleutherAI/lm-evaluation-harness), MMLU and the human eval accuracy benchmarks, whose details can be found [here](../llm_eval/README.md).
+The supported lm_eval evaluation tasks are listed [here](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks)

 ## APIs